 - 1. Toole Avenue Area (TAA)

 - a.
 Toole Avenue Sub-Area (TAS)

 - b.
 UA Annex Sub-Area (UAS)

 - c.
 El Presidio Sub-Area (EPS)

 - 2. Warehouse Triangle Area (WTA)

 - 3. Fourth Avenue Area (FAA)

 - a.
 Fourth Avenue Historic Sub-Area (FHS)

 - b.
-Fourth Avenue Sub-Area (FAS) - 4.
-Iron Horse Area (IHA) - a.
+Fourth Avenue Sub-Area (FAS)

+- 4. Iron Horse Area (IHA)

+- a.
 Armory Park and Iron Horse, Mixed Use Sub-Area (AIH-MS) - b.
 Iron Horse, Low Density Residential Sub- Area (IH-RS) - 5.
 Stone/Sixth Area (SSA) - a.
 Stone Sub-Area (STS) - b.
 Sixth Street Sub-Area (SSS) - B. Required Use and Development Standards and Notations - 1.
 Required use and development standards in the DLS Sub-Areas are set forth in the Tables and Diagrams for each DLS Area.
 Uses that are similar in nature and intensity as those listed may be permitted by Special Exception through the procedures for Special Exceptions in Section 4.3.2, provided the PDSD Director finds the proposed use to be in accordance with Section 5.12.1, Purpose. - 2.
 The numbers in the Tables following a use or a standard correspond to the specific requirements of that use or standard (see Tables in each Sub-Area) - 3.
 The letters in the Tables correspond to the letters in the Diagrams in each Sub-Area. - 4.
 Illustrations and Figures used in the DLS are not regulatory unless referred to by a standards table. - 5.
 To encourage innovative design solutions, Section 5.12.8.C may be used for an urban design best practice option. - 6.
 Open space refers to public, private, and common area locations.
 Balconies are not considered open space.
 Common areas may include areas used by tenants or customers and/or the public where practicable.
 The percentage of open space in all Area and Sub- Area developments may be calculated as a combination of all three types of open space.
 Open space is encouraged at the street level.
-Pedestrian access to open space may be required as determined practicable by the PDSD Director. - C. Permitted Uses for all Areas and Sub-Areas in the DLS
+Pedestrian access to open space may be required as determined practicable by the PDSD Director. - 7.
+In the event that a development has ownership of property on both sides of an alley (named or unnamed), the indicated setbacks and bulk reduction prescribed below, may be waived.
+The waiver can be issued if it is warranted by best practices, it does not significantly impact privacy, and has been recommended by the Design Professional and approved by the PDSD Director. - C. Permitted Uses for all Areas and Sub-Areas in the DLS